ironpeakservices/ironpeak.be/content/blog/message-away.md

 draft: false
 ---

 **In light of the WhatsApp privacy controversy, I was tempted to dive deep into the clustered web that is privacy and security for instant messaging apps.
-Let me guide you through the mess that is IM applications.
+Let me guide you through the mess that is secure instant messaging.
 Message away!**

 As always, skip to the [Ending Remarks](#ending-remarks) if you don't have time to read it all.